-For our 2018-2019 Social Innovator Accelerator, we will select one nonprofit Social Innovator for each of our seven “social issue tracks.”
+For our 2018-2019 Social Innovator Accelerator, we will select one nonprofit Social Innovator for each of our eight “social issue tracks.”

 - Building the Path to Success Through Workforce Development for Youth